gorhill/uBlock/README.md

 #### Note for all browsers

 To benefit from uBlock Origin's higher efficiency, it's advised that you don't use other inefficient blockers at the same time (such as AdBlock or Adblock Plus). uBlock₀ will do [as well or better](#blocking) than most popular ad blockers.
+Other blockers can also prevent uBlock₀'s privacy or anti-blocker features from working properly.

 ## Release History